-Auditors are strongly encouraged to use the Online Audit System.
-Additional information on how to use the system, system features, and available training webinars can be accessed in the Resources section in the Auditor Portal.
-User Guides and contact information for technology support can also be accessed at www.prearesourcecenter.org/audit/online-audit-system/access-and-support.
+There will be a gradual transition to this requirement, and assistance will be provided throughout the transition process.
+Auditors are strongly encouraged to familiarize themselves with the Online Audit System prior to this requirement taking effect.
+Additional information on how to use the system, system features, and available training webinars can be accessed in the Resources section in the PRC Training and Resource Portal.
+User Guides and contact information for technology support can also be accessed at www.prearesourcecenter.org/audit/instrument/online-audit-system.